-(1) Labor Requirements.
-The BY21 estimates of labor requirements will reflect the most efficient utilization of personnel necessary to achieve the program objective.
+- (1) Labor Requirements.
+The BY22 estimates of labor requirements will reflect the most efficient utilization of personnel necessary to achieve the program objective.
 Staffing will be at the allocated level that is published in the CCG and the manpower attachment to the data call.
-Labor estimates for BY21 will be at the allocated level of 909 and BY+1(BY21) will also be at the allocated and required level of 909 FTEs.
-The labor expense program pilot which is designed to identify and prioritize workload functions/work packages that would be included in the Labor ceiling/below ceiling and decrement list for the Command, is described in Main Document of the Program Development EC.
+Labor estimates for BY22 will be at the allocated level of 911 and BY+1(BY22) will also be at the allocated and required level of 911 FTEs. - (2) Labor Funding.

-(2) Labor Funding.
 Funding requests for BY will include base labor cost as of the current pay rate, plus projected inflation rates.
-The rates will reflect national and locality pay raises, plus any agency contributions for employee benefits.
+The rates will reflect national, and locality pay raises, plus any agency contributions for employee benefits.
 The rate for overtime will be issued in the annual budget data call memorandum.
 In preparing estimates for overtime, overtime will be analyzed to ensure usage is prudent and efficient.
-All reasonable alternatives to overtime usage will be explored, such as flexible scheduling.
+All reasonable alternatives to overtime usage will be explored, such as, flexible scheduling.
 Ensure that approval authority, monitoring, and audit procedures are in place to avoid overtime abuse.